suffolklibraries/sljekyll/about/jobs/_posts/2019-08-13-ipswich-it-support-analyst.md

 Applicants must hold a full driving licence.

-The rate of pay is &pound;20,000 per annum.
+The rate of pay is &pound;20,000 pro rata.

 If you are interested, please send a CV and supporting statement outlining what you could bring to this position and Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**